The content on this page is also available to download:

 - discharged to another healthcare facility, such as a rest home.

-- obtain information from the hospital’s internal systems, by allowing online access to information such as diagnostic results, previous clinical events, or planned future events such as elective surgical bookings
+- obtain information such as diagnostic results, previous clinical events, or planned future events such as elective surgical bookings

 - access information from the MWS, such as medical warnings, medical alerts, and previous secondary care events